Kai Leung

 Nathan Gritter

-Nathan (he/him) is a singer and conductor based in Toronto.
-He is currently studying choral conducting at the University of Toronto in a Masters degree program with Dr. Jamie Hillman.
+Nathan Gritter (he/him) is a singer and conductor based in Toronto.
+He is currently studying at the University of Toronto, completing a doctorate in Early Music.
 He currently holds the role of Director of Music at Kingsway Lambton United Church.
-Nathan is also the assistant conductor for the Tenor Bass Choir at the University of Toronto.
 He sings professionally with the Toronto Mendelssohn Singers, Soundstreams’ Choir 21 and the Pax Christi Chorale.
 During his graduate studies, Nathan was awarded the Elmer Iseler National Graduate Fellowship in Conducting.
 When not singing or conducting, you can find Nathan running, swimming, playing board games, or spending time with friends and family.